spell-music/csound-expression/tutorial/chapters/SoundFontsTutorial.md

-Sound fonts
+SoundFonts
 ===========================

-With sound fonts it's very easy to turn your computer in synthesizer.
+With soundfonts it's very easy to turn your computer in synthesizer.
 A sound font encodes the timbre of the instrument with samples.
-There are many free sound fonts with good level of quality.
+There are many free soundfonts with good level of quality.

 ## Midi

-We can read sound fonts that are encoded in sf2 format.
+We can read soundfonts that are encoded in sf2 format.
 The function `sfMsg` can turn sound font file in midi instrument:

 ~~~{.haskell}